scheibinger/gerrit-kata/README.md

 8. `git fetch` and `git rebase`
 9. Resolve conflict and `git rebase --continue`
 10. `git push origin HEAD:refs/for/master`
+11. Review the change on gerrit and submit.
+Now it should be merged succesfully.

 ## Gerrit and Jenkins
 ### Jenkins URL